Sebekerga/parakeet/README.md

-**parakeet** provides an easy to use wrapper around [headless_chrome](https://docs.rs/headless_chrome) that allows an asynchronous function for PDF rendering.
+**parakeet** provides an easy to use wrapper around [headless_chrome](https://docs.rs/headless_chrome) that provides an asynchronous function for PDF rendering of HTML documents.
 This is useful for rendering PDFs in a web server, as launching is slow, therefore should be done once.
-It controls many tabs at once, giving you the ability to render multiple PDFs at once.
+It controls many tabs at once, thus giving ability to render multiple PDFs at once.

 ## Usage
 ```rust